petecarapetyan/maven_junit_main_template/README.md

-# cc_assignment3_template
+# maven_junit_main_template

 __Everything in this project and derivative projects is experimental, tentative, unapproved__

-## To Clone this template as your Assignment3
+## Use This To Create Assignment Templates

+- Use as a template
+- Create assignment templates
+- Then rename assignment templates
+- Then change to templates in githup settings
+- Then add relevant starter code and/or starter data such as is currently in https://github.com/tp02ga/java-bootcamp
+- Then remove and or modify relevant markdown files, such as this one

-Why?
+## Why?

 - This project skaffolds your project as our corporate environment requires it
 - Gets you accustomed to similar standards that future employers will also require
 - Helps our code reviewers keep you "coloring between the lines"
 - Helps you focus your work where it matters, on the serviceable code within.

-How?

-- Naming conventions are mandatory!
-You must name your new project in github, exactly as prescribed below.
-- Folder structures are mandatory.
-You are expected to follow, just as you would follow wihtin any future employer's protocols.

 ## What IDE?

-Eclipse, IntelliJ and VSCode all bring this project in
+Eclipse, IntelliJ and VSCode all bring this project in by importing as maven project